opensearch-project/data-prepper/data-prepper-plugins/otel-logs-source/README.md

 ### Retry Information

-Data Prepper gives clients a hint on how long to wait for the next request in case backpressure builds up.
+Data Prepper replies with a `RetryInfo` specifying how long to wait for the next request in case backpressure builds up.
 The retry information is implemented as exponential backoff, with a max delay of `retry_info.max_delay`.

 ```yaml
 source: